Hevanafa/Posit-92_Wasm/readme.md

 ### Scripts for Demos

-The demo projects use a special units collection: `experimental\units`, so the build scripts are different
+The demo projects use a special units collection: `experimental\units`, so the build scripts are slightly different

 - `build_run_demo.ts` - Build & run
 - `compile_demo.ts` - Compile only (similar to `compile.ts`)
-- `start_server.ts` - Run without building (the same as above)
+- `run_demo.ts` - Starts `server.ts`
+- `server.ts` - Starts the local HTTP server

 ## Compiler Setup